 Harwell Parish Council and Harwell RBL Branch confirmed that the 2021 Remembrance Parade would return in its full format on Sunday 14th November, with a 2 minutes silence held on the 11th November.
-Both events went well, being well attended in unseasonably warm weather
+Both events went well, being very well attended in unseasonably warm weather

 Click here to see the ceremony (YouTube recording).